 Users demand websites built for mobile

 As users become more savvy and impatient, the percentage abandoning websites that are not built for mobile will keep rising.
 You do not want potential customers to have to pinch to zoom or have to turn their phone horizontal to view your website.
 Users need to have the best and most consistent experience possible on your website.
 A site that doesn’t deliver a mobile experience is a turn-off for a user and potential customer.
-We are going to explain the differences between mobile responsive web design and a site that is built mobile first.
+We are going to explain the differences between mobile responsive web design and a website that is built mobile first.

 First, we need to understand what the difference between a mobile friendly website, and a mobile responsive website.
 We will have you test your website to determine if it is ready for mobile users.